The best invisible dog fence

 Couple this with mostly legislated requirements to keep pets at home and well contained, and we have an excellent reason for an effective containment system around your home.

 Invisible Fencing Options for your pet

 A physical fence is the most common you’ll see from neighborhood to neighborhood.

-There are a number of reasons to choose this approach:
+There are several reasons to choose this approach:

-- Fences are not permitted in some areas and some Home Owners Associations as they can get old, need maintenance and eventually bring down the value of the surrounding homes if they are not well maintained.
+- Fences are not permitted in some areas and some Home Owners Associations as they can get old, need maintenance, and eventually bring down the surrounding homes’ value if they are not well maintained.
 An invisible fence overcomes these problems by not being visible in the first place.

-- Fences have gates and gates are occasionally left open.
+- Fences have gates, and gates are occasionally left open.
 As with digging, many dogs have taken advantage of an open gate.
-An invisible fence has no gate to be left open and allows no point of exit a pet can take advantage of.
+An invisible fence has no gate to be left open and allows no exit point a pet can take advantage of.

 Given the above reasoning, an invisible fence is worth consideration for anybody with pets.

 Isn’t it mean to shock a dog into behaving?
 Sounds cruel.

 Well, is it cruel or mean to enable your dog to dig under a fence or run through a gate and get into traffic?